opendr-eu/opendr/src/opendr/perception/pose_estimation/hr_pose_estimation/algorithm/README.md

-# OpenDR Pose Estimation - Lightweight Open Pose
+# OpenDR High Resolution Pose Estimation

-This folder contains the Open Pose[1] algorithm implementation for pose estimation in the OpenDR Toolkit, in the form of Lightweight Open Pose [2].
+This folder contains the Open Pose[1] algorithm implementation for high resolution pose estimation in the OpenDR Toolkit, in the form of Lightweight Open Pose [2].

 ## Sources